ArjunNair/Zero-Emulator/docs/porting-status.md

   with Fluent, since it tuned Fluent's own templates for macOS.
-Dialogs size themselves to their content (`SizeToContent` with a MinWidth/MaxWidth, and no fixed-width labels), because a theme's metrics decide how much room the text needs; `DialogSizingTests` fails if any label ends up narrower than its text.
+Dialogs size themselves to their content (`SizeToContent` with a MinWidth/MaxWidth, and no fixed-width labels), because a theme's metrics decide how much room the text needs; `DialogSizingTests` fails if any label ends up narrower than its text. `Pipboy.Avalonia.Fx` supplies a `CrtDisplay` panel wrapped around the emulated screen: scanlines, vignette, scan beam, flicker and noise, off by default, toggled from View > CRT Effects or Options > Appearance and applied without a restart.
+The effects are cosmetic and never touch emulation; a test asserts that enabling them changes the rendered pixels and disabling them restores them exactly.
 Zero runs in globalization-invariant mode to keep the published output small, with `PredefinedCulturesOnly=false` because Semi constructs a `CultureInfo` for its own localisation; the test project mirrors both settings, so a theme that trips over them fails in tests rather than on the user's next start-up.